Love & Sex 17th June 2024 by Adele Miner

 Ghosting, breadcrumbing, bloody dogfishing, it feels like every week there’s a new term added to the long list of dating vocabulary.
-While we’ve just about got our heads around the basics, it might be wise to get yourself acquainted with a new term, enter – cushioning.
+While we’ve just about got our heads around the basics, it might be wise to get yourself acquainted with another term – cushioning.

-The latest term to be added to the dating lexicon, Urban dictionary describes it as ‘A dating technique where along with your main piece you also have several ‘cushions’, other people you’ll chat and flirt with to cushion the potential blow of your main break-up and not leave you alone.’
+Urban Dictionary describes cushining as: “A dating technique where along with your main piece you also have several ‘cushions’, other people you’ll chat and flirt with to cushion the potential blow of your main break-up and not leave you alone.”
 Intrinsically, you’re going to assume that it all sounds a little suss, and for the most part, you’re right.
 It seems dishonest, and if it’s taking place in a monogamous relationship, then it is.
-But if it’s taking place in the world of casual dating then it can be fun, smart, advisable, in fact.
+But if it’s taking place in the world of casual dating then it can be fun, smart, and even advisable.

 Relationship coach Annie Lavin explains that it’s healthy to have a plan b, c, and even d when playing the field, “If you haven’t had a commitment conversation with someone, I think it is healthy to have different options so that you don’t become fixated on just one person, if that one person is also using their time to date other people,” Annie says.